TheRingZer0Team/ringzer0CTF/ring_check/README.md

 # ring_check

-## Tool to compare two users on RingZer0CTF.com (and many others features)
+# Tool to get information about user's and challenges on RingZer0CTF.com
 ```
  Initial version by: jusb3
  Rewrote by        : TheIndian, July 4th, 2019